Communist Party of Honduras

-Communist Party of Honduras (Partido Comunista de Honduras) was a communist party in Honduras.
+Communist Party of Honduras (Partido Comunista de Honduras) is a communist party in Honduras.
 PCH was refounded on October 10, 1954, by Ramos Dionisio Bejarano and Rigoberto Padilla Rush.
 It had its roots in the Honduran Revolutionary Democratic Party.
 From the beginning, he maintained a strong presence in the workers union movement, especially the banana movement against the UFCO activities in Honduras.

 History

 1928-1932

 The first Communist Party of Honduras was founded in 1928 by Manuel Calix Herrera and Juan Pablo Wainwright Nuila, who had attempted to found a Socialist Party of Honduras a year earlier.
 The first Plenum of the Communist Party of Honduras was held in the house of Juan Pablo Wainwright in 1930.

 1931 elections

 The Communist Party of Honduras would participate in the presidential elections of which Tiburcio Carías Andino would be the winner.
 The first Communist Party of Honduras was dissolved with the execution of Juan Pablo Wainwright, in 1932, by the dictatorship of Jorge Ubico of Guatemala and the death of Manuel Calix Herrera, in 1935.